falco81/NSX-DFW/README.md

 The script operates in two stages:

-1. **Fetch** — connects to NSX Manager via the Policy API (`/policy/api/v1/infra`) and exports DFW domains, security policies, rules, groups, user-defined services, and context profiles into a single JSON file.
+1. **Fetch** — connects to NSX Manager via the Policy API (`/policy/api/v1/infra`) and exports DFW domains, security policies, rules, groups, user-defined services, context profiles, and full VM inventory (with tags and power state) into a single JSON file.
 System-owned objects (built-in NSX services) are excluded from the export but their display names are preserved when referenced by nested service entries.

 2. **Generate** — parses the JSON and produces a fully self-contained HTML document.
 All CSS, JavaScript, and data are embedded — no external dependencies, works offline in any browser.

 ## Features

 - **Live fetch or offline JSON** — pull directly from NSX Manager or generate from a previously saved JSON export
+- **VM inventory** — full virtual machine database with display names, power state, NSX tags, and group membership; VMs with matching tags are resolved into groups via dynamic condition evaluation
 - **Category-based layout** — policies grouped by DFW processing order (Ethernet → Emergency → Infrastructure → Environment → Application), sorted by `internal_sequence_number` from the API
-- **Dynamic color palette** — category colors assigned automatically from a 10-color palette, no hardcoded assumptions about category names
 - **Sidebar navigation** — auto-width sidebar listing all policies per category with rule counts; click to jump directly to any policy
 - **Full-text search** — search box filters policies, rules, groups, and services across the entire document
 - **Toggle filters** — one-click buttons to hide auto-generated (system-owned) policies and disabled rules
-- **Enriched groups** — rules display group members inline: IP addresses, tag conditions, VM names (truncated UUIDs for ExternalIDExpression), nested expressions with full condition trees, and clickable cross-references to other groups
+- **Enriched groups** — rules display group members inline: IP addresses, tag conditions, VM names (resolved from ExternalIDExpression with clickable links to VM inventory), nested expressions with full condition trees, and clickable cross-references to other groups
 - **Enriched services** — nested service entries (e.g. Microsoft Active Directory V2) are resolved to their constituent service names instead of showing raw `NestedServiceServiceEntry` types
-- **Clickable cross-links** — group names in rules link to the Groups inventory; service names link to the Services inventory
+- **Clickable cross-links** — group names in rules link to the Groups inventory; service names link to the Services inventory; VM names link to the VM inventory
+- **Log Prefix column** — each rule row displays the NSX log label (tag/comment) alongside logging on/off status, providing full visibility into log identification
 - **Rule metadata** — displays rule tags / log labels, logging status, enabled/disabled state, direction, IP protocol, and scope
 - **Groups inventory** — full table of all groups with member types, member details, and rule reference counts; unused groups visually dimmed
 - **Services inventory** — all user-defined services with protocol/port details and rule reference counts
+- **VM inventory** — full table of all virtual machines with power state, NSX tags, and group membership
-- **`--filter` option** — generate documentation for a specific project or segment by matching against policy names, group names, and rule tags
+- **`--filter` / `--filter-tag` options** — generate documentation for a specific project or segment; when active, inventory sections (Groups, Services, VMs) are automatically filtered to show only objects referenced by matching rules, with nested dependencies fully resolved
 - **Fully dynamic** — no hardcoded NSX object names, category names, prefixes, or detection strings; works with any NSX-T environment

 ## CLI Reference

 ```
-nsx_dfw_doc.py fetch [output.json] [output.html] [--filter TEXT]
+nsx_dfw_doc.py fetch [output.json] [output.html] [--filter TEXT] [--filter-tag TAG]
-nsx_dfw_doc.py <input.json> [output.html] [--filter TEXT]
+nsx_dfw_doc.py <input.json> [output.html] [--filter TEXT] [--filter-tag TAG]
 ```

 ### Modes